revilo121/LBYARCH-MP2/README.md

 ### Usage

 1. **Compile the Program**:
-   - Compile the `main.c` file and the `asmfunc.asm` file using Visual Studio Community 2022.
+   - Compile the `main.c` file and the `asmfunc.asm` file using Visual Studio Community 2022 found in the Required folder.

 2. **Run the Program**:
    - The program will first ask for the number of cars.